drusellers/site/content/stack.md

 - **Caffeine**: This is a tool that I probably abuse more than I really use.
 I'm usually using 1-2 cups of undiluted cold brew each day.
 My current flavor of choice is the [Onyx Cold Brew](https://onyxcoffeelab.com/products/cold-brew?variant=31888816078946) blend.

-## Key Tools
+## Communication

 - **Email** I'm currently in the Google Apps domain.
 It's not my favorite for personal work, but it works well with my preferred email app Superhuman.
-- **1Password** I manage all of my passwords in 1Password, and also include a variety of secret notes in this tool as well.
-For personal use, I like the user interface, I like the search, and I really like the various sharing options when I need to collobarate with family members that both do and don't have 1Password.
+  - **Unsubscribe** about once a month, I'll sit down and scrub my email of the inevitable trash that finds its way in there.
+I'm happy to spend about an hour doing this, and just hit the unsubscribe links.
+As more and more companies look to use 3rd party services to send their email, this leads to a concentration of of companies actually sending the email.
+These 3rd parties have a vested interest in not being flagged for spam, so I tend to find the unsubscribe systems better than in the early days where you couldn't trust it as much.
 - **iMessages** this just works between iPad, iPhone, and my Mac.
 No _bs_ just works.
   - If I needed to be more cross platform I would look at [Signal](https://signal.org/)
+- **Superhuman**: for email.
+I like having a dedicated app for things so that I can `CMD+TAB` to the app i want or use my window  manager.
+Can't do that with Google or Firefox tabs
+- __Slack/Discord__: I would just as soon have some thing that is a bit more of an IM client, then having to have dedicade apps, but that's never going to happen.

+## Key Tools

+- **1Password** I manage all of my passwords in 1Password, and also include a variety of secret notes in this tool as well.
+For personal use, I like the user interface, I like the search, and I really like the various sharing options when I need to collobarate with family members that both do and don't have 1Password.

 ## Minor Tools

 - **Things**: A todo list manager.
 The key feature for me is the ease of adding new things.
-- **Superhuman**: for email.
-I like having a dedicated app for things so that I can `CMD+TAB` to the app i want or use my window  manager.
-Can't do that with Google or Firefox tabs
 - **Fantastical 2** not a huge game changer here, this entry is still contested.
 I'm currently falling in love with **Cron**, but I can't say that it is a major game changer.
 The key feature is that Cron will sync my meetings across calendars allowing me to better utilize tools like SavvyCal.
 - **Obsidian**: Note taking
+  - I do use Obsidian Sync to keep the iPhone, iPad, and Laptop up to date.
   - **Evernote** this is slowly dieing off as I move content to either my gitbook hosted system or 1Password for secure things but its image capture of notes is still one of the best
 - **Bartender** This application helps me manage my MacOS menu bar
 - **Paper** The Mac drawing app (not Dropbox Paper)